slevithan/oniguruma-to-es/README.md

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
 It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
-And it's been battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars (via the Shiki library).
+And it's been battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars.

 Depending on features used, Oniguruma-To-ES might use advanced emulation via a `RegExp` subclass (that remains a native JavaScript regular expression).